raml-org/ramldt2jsonschema/README.md

 [![Build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-This repository contains a node implementation that converts a RAML data type into JSON schema, and back.
+CLI & Library to convert a RAML 1.0 DataType to a JSON Schema Draft 4, and back

 ## Usage